h5bp/Front-end-Developer-Interview-Questions/README.md

   * ETag
   * X-Frame-Options
 * What are HTTP methods?
 List all HTTP methods that you know, and explain them.
+* What is a CDN (Content Delivery Network) services and what are the benefits of using them?

 #### Coding Questions: